Topics covered: Wave-Particle Duality of Radiation and Matter

 The difference in the distance traveled by those two waves is two lambda.
 4 lambda minus 2 lambda equals 2 lambda.
 I think on your notes, it is actually this case that I have written it down.
-Here is another point of constructive interference.

-Here is another point of constructive interference.
-Everywhere along this line we have constructive interference.
-And, if you analyze this, the distance in the distance traveled would be zero.
+Everywhere along this line, we have constructive interference.
+And, if you analyze this, the difference in the distance traveled would be zero.

-What you would expect, if you were to image this, right here very bright spot, very bright spot, very bright spot.
+What you would expect, if you were to image this, you'd expect right here very bright spot, very bright spot, very bright spot.
 This is going to be symmetric around the center, so there will be a bright spot out here, a bright spot out there.

-Here are the waves coming this way onto some barrier, and here are the holes.
-Here is one hole.
-Here is the other hole.
-And then these bright semi-circles are the wave fronts.
 And what I want you to notice, and you have to kind of look out here, right there you see a whole bunch of very bright spots.
+Well, if this were light and we had a screen then right here we would see the screen light up.

+That would be a dark spot if, in fact, this were light and we were looking at a screen.
 Then here is another very bright spot.
 Here is another very bright spot.
 This is on a website from the University of Colorado, which, if you are not familiar with, is actually kind of a very neat website.

 It has some very elementary topics in it, but it also has some topics that even you would be interested in.
 And that is actually the name of the website.
 And so what is going on here, in the case of the light, is just what we have explained.

 We've got this line of constructive interference that is going to result on the screen as a very bright spot.

 And then another line with another bright spot and another line with a very bright spot.
 And this is symmetric around the zero.
 Right at this point we have constructive interference.
 In between we have destructive interference.
 Constructive, destructive, constructive.

 And now there is a condition that has to obtain in order for there to be maximum constructive interference, and that is this condition.
 The difference in the distance traveled of the two waves that are interfering to give us that maximum constructive interference has to be an integral multiple of the wavelength.

 I will explain this a little bit more starting on Wednesday.
-OK.
-See you then.